 The teacher’s manual for each volume is essential if you want to do anything more than just read the text.
 It guides the use of the activity book as well as all of the other lesson activities.
 You can’t use the activity books without the teacher’s manual.

-After comprehension questions and narrations, the other activities vary from chapter to chapter.
+After the comprehension questions and narrations, the other activities vary from chapter to chapter.
 There are one or more craft projects for each chapter.
 Most, but not all, chapters have one map activity and one coloring page.
 Make-and-eat snack projects and drawing activities show up in some chapters.
 The occasional drama projects seem better for students beyond fourth grade.
-Other unique projects show up from time to time—projects such as writing a riddle poem, taking a poll and graphing the results, and performing a water displacement science experiment.
+Other unique projects show up from time to time—projects such as writing a poem, taking a poll and graphing the results, and performing a water displacement science experiment.
 You are not expected to complete all of these projects.